HSBNE/hsbne.github.com/admin/policy.md

  - Before voting on Financial Agenda Items a Financial Report must be either a) read out by the Treasurer or b) provided to be read out.
 One person speaks at a time.
 No person speaks for more than one minute when others are waiting to speak.
  - It's important to thank members who are contributing to HSBNE as we wouldn't be where we are today without it.
 Take the time in a meeting to thank people for excellence at HSBNE.

+## Site Sign In Register
+As soon as practical, once a member is on site they must swipe their access card at the quad door, or the front door to sign in.
+When a member leaves, they must also swipe their card at the quad door, or front door to sign out.
+This ensures we can keep better track of who is on site in case we need to evacuate and lets other people on site know someone has just arrived.

 ## Work For Membership